cmotek/MERNStack/README.md

 02/03/2022

 Completed Data Layer Chapter: Uploaded documents to database via Mongo Shell.
 Utilized MongoDB Compass and created an index and an alert in MongoDB Atlas.
 Service Layer next.

+02/05/2022

+Working on Service Layer Chapter.
+It's a bit frustrating because I don't think this book, released in 2018? includes examples in ES6 Javascript.
+So I'm having to mess with the examples in order to get them to run a little bit.
+I'm in kind of an overview section before I get into to working on the actual application build for the book, but I'd still like to work through the little code samples.
+It's funny how perilous learning from a book can be versus just trying to create something on your own from scratch.
+And it's not even the author's fault.
+These technologies move and change so quickly.